ZERO Preventable Patient Harm Is the Utmost Priority.

 The Patient Safety Movement Foundation is built on collaboration and partnership, and we have always embraced collegiality among safety groups.
 When safety organizations combine their efforts, resources, and expertise, they can create a legacy of lasting impact and reach the goal of ZERO harm in a timely fashion.

 Our Commitment Model

 At the Patient Safety Movement Foundation, we have a global interdisciplinary team of experts that have joined our efforts to develop and review the aforementioned guidelines.
 Our team is ready to help with identifying major sources of harm in committed hospitals and analyzing collected before/after data to showcase the progress and improvements made as a result of implementing Actionable Evidence-Based Practices.
-Committed hospitals benefit from easy-to-follow step-by-step blueprints that have a proven track record of improving safety and outcomes of care in addition to higher patient satisfaction.
-When a strong culture of safety is in place, the staff exhibit higher job satisfaction, higher retention rates, and fewer burnouts.
+Committed hospitals benefit from easy-to-follow step-by-step blueprints that have a proven track record of improving safety and outcomes of care in addition to patient satisfaction.
+When a strong culture of safety is in place, the staff exhibit greater job satisfaction, higher retention rates, and fewer burnouts.